CNAG-Biomedical-Informatics/beacon2-cbi-tools/bin/README.md

          -debug <level>                 Print debugging information (1 to 5) -verbose                       Enable verbosity
-         -nc | --no-color               Do not print colors to STDOUT
+         -nc | --no-color               Do not print colors to STDOUT -ne | --no-emoji               Do not print emojis to STDOUT

 # DESCRIPTION